St Ignatius Church, Wishaw

-St Ignatius Church is a parish church of the Roman Catholic Church, located in the town of Wishaw in North Lanarkshire, Scotland.
-It is within the Diocese of Motherwell.
+St Ignatius Church is a Roman Catholic parish church in the town of Wishaw in North Lanarkshire, Scotland, within the Diocese of Motherwell.
 The church building was constructed in 1865, and is a category A listed building.
 It was designed by George Goldie in a Gothic revival style.
 The Church now holds about 1100 residents every Saturday and Sunday.
 Prominent priests since the sixties include Mgr O'Donnell, Fr Trench, Fr McGlinchey, Fr Morris, Canon McGovern.

+Services

+Sunday Masses: 10am; 7pm; Vigil Mass Saturday at 4pm.
+Holidays of obligation: 9.30am; 7pm.
+Weekdays from Monday to Friday - please see weekly bulletin.
+Rosary half an hour before weekday Masses.